Gas Leaf Blower Ban in US States and Cities

 Gas-powered leaf blowers have not been subject to statewide regulation in South Carolina.
 These devices remain widely used across the state without significant local restrictions.

-• Mount Pleasent: Discussing the regulations but no ban yet.
+• Mount Pleasent: Discussing the regulations, but no ban yet.

 South Dakota